OpenDSA/OpenDSA/RST/source/Development/BuffPool.rst

 but has no control over the precise mechanism by which data are transferred to the backing storage.
-This is in contrast to the memory manager described in Module :numref:`MemoryMan` in which the user passes a record to the manager and has no control at all over where the record is stored.
+This is in contrast to the memory manager described in Module :numref:`<MemmanIntro>` in which the user passes a record to the manager and has no control at all over where the record is stored.